jnhthomp/ClassNotes/LearnWithLeon/HomeworkList.md

 )
 Do: Make node-backend-simple-json more readable
 Do: Make a coinflip game where the randomization happens server side
+Do: How to handle errors with async/await
+Do: Setup/update node.js with node 18

 ## Bonus
 Read / Do: Eloquent JS Ch.
 06: https://eloquentjavascript.net/06_object.html